backdrop-contrib/views_bulk_operations/README.txt

 RULES 2 INTEGRATION
 -------------------
-The module can use (as an action) any defined Rules component that accepts an entity as the first parameter.
+The module can execute any created Rules component (rule, ruleset, action set) that accepts an entity (example types: "node", "entity") as the first parameter.
 As a reminder, Rules components can be created at admin/config/workflow/rules/components.

 EXAMPLE VIEWS